Binder clip

-A binder clip, less commonly known as a paper clamp or foldover clip or bobby clip or clasp, is a simple device for binding sheets of paper together.
+A binder clip (also known as a foldback clip, paper clamp, banker's clip, foldover clip, bobby clip, or clasp) is a simple device for binding sheets of paper together.
 It leaves the paper intact and can be removed quickly and easily, unlike the staple.

-In the United Kingdom it is known generically as a bulldog clip, although this term properly refers to an older device with the same function, which is stronger and has rigid rather than folding handles.
-To distinguish it from rigid clips, the term foldback clip may also be used.
 It is also sometimes referred to as a handbag clip because of resemblance to a handbag when its clips are folded up.

 Characteristics and methods of use

 A binder clip is a strip of spring steel bent into the shape of an isosceles triangle with loops at the apex.
 Tension along the base of the triangle forces the two sides closed, and the loops prevent the sharp steel edges from cutting into the paper.
 The loops also serve to hold two pieces of stiff wire, which are used as handles and allow the clip to be opened.
 The two slots cut in each loop are shaped so that the wire handles can be folded down once the clip has been attached, and the spring force of the wire holds them down on the surface of the paper.
-This holds the clip relatively flat, for easier stacking of paper.
+This holds the clip relatively flat, for easier stacking of papers.
 One handle can also be folded down while the other remains up to allow the stack of papers to be hung up.
 The handles can also be removed altogether by squeezing them sideways and pulling them out, allowing for more permanent binding.
 As compared to a paper clip, the binder clip is able to bind sheets of paper more securely, and is also resistant to rust.

 There are several sizes of binder clips, ranging from a base size of 5 millimetres (0.2 in) to 50 mm (1.97 in).
 The sheet steel portion is customarily black oxide coated, but a variety of decorative painted color schemes are also available.
 The sheet steel portion is occasionally made of stainless steel, the more typical spring steel can also be finished in nickel, silver or gold.
 The handles are normally nickel-plated.